 EYFS in Practice: A Day in the Life of an Early Years Setting

 To truly understand the impact of the EYFS framework, it can be helpful to see it in action.
-A typical day in an early years setting that follows the EYFS framework would include morning routines and circle time, outdoor play and individual activities in the different areas of learning.
-So why not visit a nursery and take a close look at how educators and caregivers use the EYFS framework to support children's learning and development in a real-world setting.
+A typical day in an early years setting that follows the EYFS framework would include morning routines and circle time, outdoor play, and individual activities in the different areas of learning.
+So why not visit our nursery and take a close look at how educators and caregivers use the EYFS framework to support children's learning and development in a real-world setting?

 In conclusion, the Early Years Foundation Stage (EYFS) provides a robust framework for early childhood education and care, and following this framework is crucial for ensuring children receive the best possible start in life.
 At Blossom Nursery, we understand the importance of the EYFS and use it as a guide to create a nurturing and stimulating environment that supports children's holistic development.
 By using the EYFS framework, blended with practices from other key curricula and the latest neuroscience research, we aim to provide a high-quality education and care that prepares children for future success.
 We invite parents and caregivers to book a free tour to learn more about our approach and how we implement the EYFS framework in our daily practices.
 During the tour, you will have the opportunity to see our facilities, meet our experienced staff, and learn more about our approach to early childhood education.
 Contact us today to schedule your tour and discover how we can support your child's growth and development.